infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 list of peers must never change or be reordered once set.
 - Kelips: Overlay with support for node churn.
 The _k_ argument specifies the number of groups to use, each group being responsible for _1/kth_ of the files.
-See the reference paper [_"Kelips: Building an Efficient and Stable P2P DHT through Increased Memory and Background Overhead"_](http://link.springer.com/chapter/10.1007/978-3-540-45172-3_15) for more information.
+See the reference paper _<a href="http://iptps03.cs.berkeley.edu/final-papers/kelips.pdf" target="_blank">"Kelips: Building an Efficient and Stable P2P DHT through Increased Memory and Background Overhead"</a>_ for more information.

 ### Push a network ###